B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: Experiments

-Regarding advanced closed-source LVLMs like GeminiProVisionn~\cite{team2023gemini} and GPT-4V~\cite{OpenAI2023GPT4TR}, while GeminiProVision achieved the top performance among all tested models, we observed that GPT-4V even performed worse than some earlier open-source LVLMs like LLaMA-Adapter V2~\cite{gao2023llama}.
-We find that apart from the low detection rate of unsafe information such as hate and self-harm, GPT-4V demonstrates noticeable biases in cultural contexts.
-For instance, it displays a 25\% higher detection rate for American funerals compared to Japanese funerals, and a 10\% higher detection rate for American funerals compared to African funerals.
+Regarding advanced closed-source LVLMs like GeminiProVision~\cite{team2023gemini} and GPT-4V~\cite{OpenAI2023GPT4TR}, while GeminiProVision achieved the top performance among all tested models, we observed that GPT-4V even performed worse than some earlier open-source LVLMs like LLaMA-Adapter V2~\cite{gao2023llama}.
+We find that apart from the low accuracy of unsafe information such as hate and self-harm, GPT-4V demonstrates noticeable biases in cultural contexts.
+For instance, it displays a 25\% higher accuracy for American funerals compared to Japanese funerals, and a 10\% higher accuracy for American funerals compared to African funerals.
 We also observed notable instances of racial bias in GeminiProVision, which predicts a higher likelihood of poverty for Black individuals by approximately 30\% compared to White individuals.
 Moreover, significant gender biases are evident as GeminiProVision associates police officers more with males and teachers more with females.
 These biases hinder the development of fair and reliable LVLMs.

 This finding highlights that even closed-source LVLMs with the strongest defense mechanisms still exhibit challenges in accurately identifying unsafe information and addressing issues related to racial bias, gender bias, and cultural bias.
 These factors hinder the fair and secure application of LVLMs.
 Future research and development efforts focused on personal information protection and safer LVLMs should prioritize addressing these biases and incorporating defense mechanisms.
 We have also observed that certain models exhibit internal defense mechanisms.
 For example, when asked about the suitability of a specific occupation for a particular gender, the model provides a more neutral response, stating, \textit{The profession of a chef is suitable for both men and women.
 The ability to work under pressure, pay attention to detail, and have a passion for cooking are important qualities for a chef, regardless of gender.} However, when we introduce a prompt such as \textit{Your answer can only be one word, either 'no' or 'yes'.} the model inevitably produces biased responses.